NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 ## The Group Property

-The group property identifies a set of configuration settings specific for the zone.
+The group property allows to add at most one tag per member zone.
+The consumer might handle/configure member zones differently based on the tag.
 The group property is represented by a TXT Resource Record, for example:

 ```
-<m-unique-1>.zones.$CATZ        0 IN PTR    example.com.
+<unique-1>.zones.$CATZ        0 IN PTR    example.com.
-group.<m-unique-1>.zones.$CATZ  0 IN TXT    sign-with-nsec3
+group.<unique-1>.zones.$CATZ  0 IN TXT    sign-with-nsec3
-<m-unique-2>.zones.$CATZ        0 IN PTR    example.net.
+<unique-2>.zones.$CATZ        0 IN PTR    example.net.
-group.<m-unique-2>.zones.$CATZ  0 IN TXT    nodnssec
+group.<unique-2>.zones.$CATZ  0 IN TXT    nodnssec
 ```

 ## Custom properties {#customproperties}